falko-apheris/commitizen/docs/README.md

 ```

 ### Integrating with Pre-commit
-Commitizen can lint your commit message for you with `cz check`.
+Commitizen can lint your commit message for you with `cz check` and `cz commit`.
 You can integrate this in your [pre-commit](https://pre-commit.com/) config with:

 ```yaml